mladjom/tbv/README.md

 # TeamBox Vagrant (TBV)

-A vagrant development box focused on PHP development (Laravel, WordPress...).
+A vagrant development environment focused on PHP development (Laravel, WordPress...).

 ## How To Use